Knowledge for Lawyers November 15, 2013Posted by Travis in Working Life.

 Overall the experience was great fun, a nice way to meet other local trainees and wear jeans for a change on a work day.
 It may be seen by some as a ‘ticking the box’ exercise on the way to qualification – but it did have value for those of us who are a trainee in a bubble to see how other trainees got treated by their firms, the work they got and their experiences.
 The variation was fascinating.

-The Importance of Commercial Awareness August 16, 2013Posted by travisthetrout in Commercial Awareness, Training Contract, travisintraining.
+The Importance of Commercial Awareness August 16, 2013Posted by Travis in Training Contract.

 Tags: Commercial Awareness, Training contract